toddhb/Chat_Room/README.md

 In Project Explorer, right-click on Main.java.
 Run As...Java Application.

-Simulation of multiple remote clients: instanatiate a new Main object for each desired client.
+Simulation of multiple remote clients: instantiate a new Main object for each desired client.

 Database of users which have been banned/blocked by the system administrator: blocked_users.properties